sharkymark/polyapi/README.md

 1. Shows weather by geocoding an address entered
 1. Shows stock ticker data
 1. Stores validated addresses and ticker symbols in a local SQLite3 database for re-use or deletion
-1. Stores the last temperature and last ticker price on each API call with an `updated_at` timestampe
+1. Also stores the last temperature and last ticker price on each API call with an `updated_at` timestamp

 ![screenshot of main menu and retrieving weather](./docs/images/polyapi-address-weather.png)